ousloob/booksales/README.md

-# Bookstore
+# bookstore
-A project to manage a book store developed in Golang using go-chi.
+Is an API to manage a bookstore.